Battle of Leipzig: 19 October

-The Allies had only learned of the French evacuation at 7:00 on the morning of the 19 October.
+The Allies had only learned of the French evacuation at 7:00 on the morning of 19 October.
 Soon thereafter between 8:00–9:00 am they launched a full-scale assault from the north, south, and east against the retreating French.
 But they were held up in Leipzig because of a ferocious street-to-street rearguard action fought by Marshal Oudinot's 30,000 troops.
 As the Russians and Prussians entered the city through the Halle and Grimma gates they fell upon barricades and houses full of French soldiers.
 Civilians were forced into hiding as the bloody urban combat raged throughout the city.